syncfusion-content/asp.netwebforms-docs/aspnet/ReportWriter/Saving-Reports.md

 ## Saving Report as Word

-The report generated using the ReportDesigner can also be exported as a Word document using the following code example.
+The report used in ReportWriter can be saved as Word document using the following code example.

 ~~~csharp
 // Instantiate the report writer with the parameter "ReportPath" and "ReportDataSource" Collection